 At Trollhaugen station, the same comprehensive set of instruments for observing optical aerosol properties as used in Birkenes is deployed.
-These cover the spectral scattering coefficient $\sigma{sp}(\lambda)$ , the spectral absorption coefficient $\sigma{ap}(\lambda)$ , as well as the derived properties scattering and absorption Ångström coefficient $\mathring{a}{sp}$ and $\mathring{a}{ap}$ , parameterising the wavelength dependence of $\sigma{sp}$ and $\sigma{ap}$ , as well as the single scattering albedo $\varpi_0$ .
-Figure 47 summarises the corresponding data collected at Trollhaugen for the years 2014 - 2020.
+These cover the spectral scattering coefficient $\sigma{sp}(\lambda)$, the spectral absorption coefficient $\sigma{ap}(\lambda)$, as well as the derived properties scattering and absorption Ångström coefficient \mathring{a}{sp} and \mathring{a}{ap} , parameterising the wavelength dependence of σ{sp} and σ{ap} , as well as the single scattering albedo π_0 .
+Figure 46 summarises the corresponding data collected at Trollhaugen for the years 2014 - 2021.

-Starting with the time series of $\sigma{sp}(\lambda)$ in panel a) of Figure 47, a slight annual cycle can be observed, with superimposed peaks throughout the year.
+Starting with the time series of $\sigma{sp}(\lambda)$ in panel a) of Figure 46, a slight annual cycle can be observed, with superimposed peaks throughout the year.
 The peaks are associated with intrusions of marine air during storm episodes, while the annual cycle is caused by an annual cycle of the particle number size distribution (PNSD) in Antarctic background air, with higher particle loads and larger particles in summer.
-The same annual cycle in the PNSD also explains the annual cycle in the scattering Ångström coefficient $\mathring{a}{sp}$ plotted in panel b).
-The scattering Ångström coefficient increases as the PNSD receives a relative peak at smaller particle sizes, which is the case in Antarctic background summer air.
+The same annual cycle in the PNSD also explains the annual cycle in the scattering Ångström coefficient \mathring{a}{sp} plotted in panel b).

-An annual cycle can also be detected in the $\sigma{ap}(\lambda)$ time series depicted in panel c) of Figure 47, even though the filter absorption photometer operates constantly around the detection limit.
+An annual cycle can also be detected in the $\sigma{ap}(\lambda)$ time series depicted in panel c) of Figure 46, even though the filter absorption photometer operates constantly around the detection limit.
 The minimum in the cycle occurs in Southern hemisphere winter when the Antarctic vortex decreases transport from lower latitudes through the lower and mid-troposphere.
-In the absorption Ångström coefficient $\mathring{a}{ap}$ time series shown in panel d), the annual cycle is rather weakly pronounced, with the lowest values also occurring in winter.
+In the absorption Ångström coefficient \mathring{a}{ap} time series shown in panel d), the annual cycle is rather weakly pronounced, with the lowest values also occurring in winter.

-The time series of the single scattering albedo $\varpi_0$ (panel e) of Figure 47) shows the highest values close to 1, i.e. almost no particle absorption at all, in Antarctic winter, coincident and consistent with the minimum in particle absorption.
-Lower $\varpi_0$ values, i.e. higher average particle absorption, occur towards summer when the Antarctic continent is subject to stronger transport from mid-latitude sources through the lower part of the troposphere.
+The time series of the single scattering albedo π_0 (panel e) of Figure 46) shows the highest values close to 1, i.e., almost no particle absorption at all, in Antarctic winter, coincident and consistent with the minimum in particle absorption.
+Lower π_0 values, i.e., higher average particle absorption, occur towards summer when the Antarctic continent is subject to stronger transport from mid-latitude sources through the lower part of the troposphere.